What is passato prossimo in Italian?

 Now, this is actually not very hard to do and remember, since you already know how Italian Adjectives behave: they match the subject in gender (masculine or feminine) and number (singular or plural).

 Since every past participle (including the irregular ones) ends with an -O in its heir base form, it’s a walk in the park to make them match the subject of the verb.

-For the conjugation of the passato prossimo of essere (not as an auxiliary verb), check out the page about irregular passato prossimo.
+For the conjugation of the passato prossimo of essere (not as an auxiliary verb), check out our page about the irregular passato prossimo.

 Italian passato prossimo with avere

-But there are some exceptions, and the auxiliary verb “avere” has to be used also for a few of intransitive verbs.
+Hhowever, there are some exceptions, and the auxiliary verb “avere” has to be used also for a few intransitive verbs.

-Here are some examples of passato prossimo with the verb avere.
+Here are some examples of the passato prossimo with the verb avere.